axieinfinity/ronin-documentation/docs/node-operators/setup/mainnet/combined.md

 These requirements are rough guidelines, and each node operator should monitor their node to ensure good performance for the intended task.
-The size of your Ronin node will also grow over time.
+The size of your node will also grow over time.

 ## Install the node
 1. Set up directories:

-  Create a bridge directory:
+  Create a ronin directory:
   ```
-  mkdir ~/ronin-bridge
+  mkdir ~/ronin
   ```

   Go to the newly created directory:
   ```
-  cd ~/ronin-bridge
+  cd ~/ronin
   ```

   Create a directory for bridge data: